A Message to Our Guests

 - Training and education to help our team understand the science behind vaccinations, our mask and vaccination policies, and enhanced safety operations.

-- Mental health support services, free of charge, for our employees and their immediate family members.
+- Mental health support services, including no-cost access to online therapy through TalkSpace, for our employees and their immediate family members.

 - Paid COVID testing for employees who are not feeling well.

-- Increased cost of goods due to supply chain issues for our napkins, silverware, plates, aprons, kitchen uniforms, equipment repair, and more.
+- Increased cost in operations due to supply chain issues for our napkins, silverware, plates, aprons, kitchen uniforms, equipment repair, and more.
 Almost everything we use now costs more.

-- Creating and supporting outdoor dining, for winter, as possible.
+- Creating and supporting outdoor dining, even in the winter months, as possible.

 - Changing & updating signage as we respond to changing regulations.